Changgun-Choi/StyleGAN2_Pytorch/README.md

-# For research purpose for Team Project at Mannheim University
+# For research purpose for Team Project at Mannheim University (Learning from offical github repository)

 ## StyleGAN2-ADA &mdash; Official PyTorch implementation